Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Detailed Discussion of Related Works

-\paragraph{Data Selection for Reinforcement Fine-tuning} Besides innovations in training algorithms, many attempts from the perspective of data characteristics have been made in reinforcement fine-tuning for LLMs in tasks of preference alignment and reasoning enhancement. \citet{gao_principled_2025} examines the negative impact of difficult samples on alignment, focusing on the limitations of model capacity.
-They conclude that overly difficult samples~\cite{hu2024dissecting} are harmful to the alignment performance because of the restricted capacity of the base model and propose filtering out such data to improve alignment.
-They proposed to train additional reference models and use the validation loss for sample ranking and filtering. \citet{deng_less_2025} also performs sample-level evaluation and selection.
-They propose to select difficult samples based on a margin metric calculated based on the predicted reward score of both external pretrained reward models and the training model itself. \citet{shi_efficient_2025} propose a curriculum learning method with adaptive strategies for reinforcement fine-tuning in mathematical reasoning tasks.
-This method evaluates sample-level difficulty using an external pretrained LLM and selects samples from a given dataset that fall within an adaptively determined difficulty range.
+\textbf{Data Selection for Reinforcement Fine-Tuning.} Beyond innovations in training algorithms, many attempts from the perspective of data characteristics have been made in reinforcement fine-tuning for LLMs across tasks like preference alignment, reasoning enhancement, and agentic applications~\citep{liu2024synthvlm, hao2026recreate, zhang2026expseek, ma2026castcharacterandsceneepisodicmemory, lin2025se, zhang2026logicalphasetransitionsunderstanding, zhang-etal-2025-ga, ding2025arm}. \citet{gao_principled_2025} examine the negative impact of difficult samples on alignment, attributing this issue to the model capacity limitations.
+They conclude that overly difficult samples are harmful to the performance due to the restricted capacity of the base model and propose filtering out such data to improve alignment~\citep{lin2026mmfinereason, liu2026chartverse}. \citet{deng_less_2025} also perform sample-level evaluation while proposing to select difficult samples based on a margin metric derived from the predicted reward scores of both external pretrained reward models and the training model itself. \citet{shi_efficient_2025} design a curriculum learning method with adaptive strategies for reinforcement fine-tuning in reasoning tasks.
+This method evaluates sample-level difficulty using an external pretrained LLM and selects samples from a given dataset within an adaptively determined difficulty range~\citep{HABIT}.
 All previous studies focus exclusively on the negative impact of difficult samples, while overlooking the potential benefits of leveraging them.
 In contrast, our research seeks to take advantage of such challenging data collected in the RLAIF pipeline to enhance the generalizability of reward models.